-If you're surfing a new spot which is a big favourite with the locals, then do the decent thing and be mindful of these surfers.
-Now, we know they don't own the waves of rule the lineup, but they do surfing this wave most days, and it's always good to keep that it the back of your mind and be friendly.
+If you’re surfing a new spot that is a big favourite with the locals, then do the decent thing and be mindful of these surfers.
+Now, we know they don’t own the waves of rule the lineup, but they do surfing this wave most days, and it’s always good to keep that in the back of your mind and be friendly.
 Gradually work your way to the main peak and earn your place in the waves.
-Don't drop it or hassle and just be chilled out in the surf.
+Don’t drop it or hassle and just be chilled out in the surf.

 Avoid getting in the way